-Following the public presentation, the completed and signed Scholarly Project Abstract Form plus 1 copy (see Scholarly Project Abstract Form online) will be submitted to the Nursing Graduate Programs Director for filing in the Learning Resource Center (LRC) and also the student's file.
+Following the public presentation, the completed and signed Scholarly Project Abstract Form plus 1 copy (see Scholarly Project Abstract Form online) will be submitted to the Nursing Graduate Programs Director for filing and also the student's file.

 For students who choose the thesis option, the thesis proposal meets the objectives of the scholarly project.
 The following pages provide detailed information on conducting a formal thesis.
 All students will need to be knowledgeable about the section on Protection of Human Subjects in Research regardless of whether a scholarly project or thesis is chosen.